 Evaluating the cloud capabilities of a technology partner, therefore, becomes essential.
 Assessing if they can create strong, cloud-enabled technology products that are performance-driven, highly scalable, and highly secure is an important metric to evaluate.
 Strong capabilities in cloud strategy, cloud migration, and cloud management come in handy since all applications today are now cloud-based.

 If you want to identify a gentleman, look at his shoes.
-If you want to identify how good a technology partner is, look at their internal processes.
+If you want to identify how good a technology partner is, look at its internal processes.
 The devil, always, lies in the little details.

-Since the quality of a technology partner is only as good as its technologists, it pays to take a look at their hiring process.
+Since the quality of a technology partner is only as good as its technologist's, it pays to take a look at their hiring process.
 This helps an organization looking to select a technology partner to evaluate if the technologists have the technical agility to work on complex projects.
-Assessing the impetus and processes surrounding project management, communication, and collaboration are important metrics because they influence project timeliness.
+Assessing the impetus and processes surrounding project management, communication, and collaboration are important metrics because they influence project timelines.